JoGorska/bonsai-shop/README.md

 Superuser can change the newsletter status - both on Subscriber model and on Newsletter model.
 This can be done by accessing django admin model or editin the input type hidden in dev tools before the form submittion.

 This can be resolved by setting different access level for store owner, instead of giving him superuser.

+### console logs error on first click on accordeon